cognitedata/function-action/README.md

 # Deploy Cognite Function action
-This action deploys a Python function to Cognite Functions, possibly with schedule(s).
+This action deploys a Python function to Cognite Functions, optionally with schedule(s).

 ## Inputs
 ### Function metadata in Github Workflow